fasyakhuza/monoHbb/DDB-Mistag-SF-new/README.md

 Directory structure:

 DDB-Mistag-SF-new/DDB_mistagSF.py : for plotting Top (e) and Top (muon) CR histograms and calculating the statistical uncertainty
+DDB-Mistag-SF-new/mergeEandMu.py : for plotting Top (e + muon) CR histograms and calculating the statistical uncertainty

 ## Setup framework
 You have to run the python script under CMS environment in lxplus